zzz0072/rtenv-1/documentation/kernel-internal.md

     * ring buffer
     * task control block for ready tasks in different priorities
 * Task scheduler
-* System calls for task to use
+* System calls for tasks to use
 * Hardware initialization
 * Bring up tasks